tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 With that, we had all the values that we needed.

-### Understanding How to Write the Payload
+### Understanding the Payload

-The guide provided a Python script that prepared the payload and output it to "badfile".
+The guide provided a Python script, "exploit.py", that prepared the payload and output it to "badfile".
 Its behaviour can be summarized like this:

 1. Writes and encodes the shellcode.